 The quarterly event of the Personal Outcomes Network in February 2002 focused on recording and measuring outcomes.
 The following presentations are from that day:

-Louise Wilson, Iriss with East Ayrshire social work staff on Recording practice
+Louise Bowen, Iriss with East Ayrshire social work staff on Recording practice

 Julie Kidd, integration division, Scottish Government on measures in partnerships: A snapshot of people based measures in HSCPs-1